Category Archives: Northern Gold Country

 Rollins Lake Road is in many ways the mirror image of NGR: it’s bigger, wider, straighter, smoother, and more manicured.
 The first few miles of the return are a dreamy, effortless descent, a constant 25-30 mph where you won’t push a pedal or touch your brakes.
 Once the descent is over, there’s a surprising amount of climbing back to Hwy 174, and, since the road is so domesticated, it isn’t much fun.
 By the way, despite the name, you get only one brief glimpse of the lake on either RLR or NGR.

 There are at least two alternatives to riding the NGR/RLR loop as I’ve mapped it.
-If you prefer small/isolated/curvy/slow to the alternative, you can ride Nelson Grade out and back and skip Rollins Lake Road entirely.
-Or, if you like small/curvy for climbing and larger/straighter for descending, do what the friend of Bestrides who suggested this route does, and ride the loop as a figure-eight: ride east (descending) on Rollins Lake Road to Glen Elder Road, which is a short connector between RLR and Nelson Grade.
-Take Glen Elder to Nelson Grade.
-Continue east (up) on NGR to the top of the loop, descend on RLR, cross over on Glen Elder, and return to 174 via Nelson Grade.
+If you prefer small/isolated/curvy/slow to the alternative, you can ride Norton Grade out and back and skip Rollins Lake Road entirely.
+Or, if you like small/curvy for climbing and larger/straighter for descending, do what the friend of Bestrides who suggested this route does, and ride the loop as a figure-eight: ride east (descending) on Rollins Lake Road to Glen Elder Road, which is a short connector between RLR and Norton Grade.
+Take Glen Elder to Norton Grade.
+Continue east (up) on NGR to the top of the loop, descend on RLR, cross over on Glen Elder, and return to 174 via Norton Grade.
 This way all the descending is on the bigger road and all the climbing on the smaller.

 Old Grass Valley Road